 Strengthen your team with an MIT Social Impact Intern in January or summer!

-PKG’s Social Impact Employment Program connects MIT undergraduate students with paid internships for challenging opportunities that yield significant impact for your organization and community.
+PKG’s Social Impact Internship Program connects MIT undergraduate students with funded internships for challenging opportunities that yield significant impact for your organization and community.
 If your organization could benefit from additional capacity on a new or existing project, or you’d like to shore up your team’s technical capacity, a Social Impact Intern could be a great fit.

 We are seeking opportunities that leverage MIT undergraduate students’ unique skills and interests to address complex social and environmental challenges, with a focus on health, climate change, and tech, particularly when the work supports historically underserved and underrepresented groups.
 Our students have an especially deep interest in opportunities that utilize tech for social good.

 We are recruiting internship partners for full-time Social Impact Internships for January (4 weeks) and summer (8-10 weeks).
-The PKG Center will fully fund internship positions—no cost to your organization!–for most government agencies, non-profit organizations, and social enterprise start-ups.
+The PKG Center will fully fund internship positions—no cost to your organization!–for most government agencies and non-profit organizations.
 If your organization has the capacity to pay student stipends, we’d welcome your contributions.

 Eligible partners include: